 Admission to the program is subject to the positive assessment of the candidates’ individual interview and qualifications (e.g. curriculum vitae, GMAT/GRE, reference letters, etc.).
 The admission board, consisting of Bologna Business School faculty members, reviews the applications on a rolling basis.
 Candidates will be contacted by an admission team member as soon as their application has reached Bologna Business School.

 In line with the number of available places, admission to the program is granted according to the applicants’ position in the list of qualified candidates, drawn up on the basis of the total score awarded at the end of the admission process.
 Students who achieve positions of merit in the final list of admitted candidates may benefit from full or partial scholarships.
-All students are eligible to apply for a special long-term and low-interest honor loan.CALL FOR APPLICATIONS INFORMATION FOR INTERNATIONAL STUDENTS Download Application Form
+All students are eligible to apply for a special long-term and low-interest honor loan.CALL FOR APPLICATIONS APPLICATION INSTRUCTIONS Download Application Form

 You can contact the admissions team either by email: email@example.com or by telephone at (0039) 0512090122.
 Our admissions staff will be happy to assist you and clarify any doubts you may have.